DCS-training/LicensesAndCopyrights/README.md

 Licenses, Copyrights

 ## License
-All material here collected is free to use but it is covered by a License: CC BY 4.0 license
+All material collected here is free to use but it is covered by a License: CC BY NC 4.0 license